 While it is not mandatory to address all Program Objectives, Projects that can address multiple objectives may be considered of higher merit.
-Merit criterion A assesses how Projects meet the ITS Program Objectives and align with the ITS Focus Areas (see Part 4 of the ITS Guidelines).
+Merit Criterion A is focused on assessing how Projects meet the NIT Program Objectives (see Part 4 of the NIT Guidelines).